 Nowadays, everyone is raving about meditation and mindfulness.
-But, have you ever asked yourself why mindfulness is so popular?
+But, have you ever asked yourself why mindfulness is so popular, especially now when we’re in the middle of the pandemic?
 And what do the mindfulness statistics say about this holistic practice?

 If you’d like to know what the latest and the best mindfulness statistics have to say about this spiritual practice, keep reading.